-This section describes the environment variables that must be set for the JDBC OCI driver and the JDBC Thin driver, focusing on the Sun Solaris, Linux, and Microsoft Windows platforms.
+This section describes the environment variables that must be set for the JDBC OCI driver and the JDBC Thin driver, focusing on Solaris, Linux, and Microsoft Windows platforms.

-You must set the CLASSPATH environment variable for your installed JDBC OCI or Thin driver.
+You must set the CLASSPATH environment variable for JDBC OCI or Thin driver.
 Include the following in the CLASSPATH environment variable:

-'''

-ORACLE_HOME/jdbc/lib/ojdbc5.jar

-ORACLE_HOME/jlib/orai18n.jar

-'''
+ORACLE\HOME/jdbc/lib/ojdbc8.jar ORACLE\HOME/jlib/orai18n.jar

-Note: If you use the JTA features and the JNDI features, then you must specify jta.jar and jndi.jar in your CLASSPATH environment variable.
+If you use the JTA features and the JNDI features, then you must specify jta.jar and jndi.jar in your CLASSPATH environment variable.